Procurement Guide

 Design Approach Options

 Existing design selection offers fastest delivery (8-10 weeks) and lowest costs.
 Personalised police badges using templates with custom text, badge numbers, and department seals balance customization with efficiency.
-Fully custom-made law enforcement badges require artwork creation, proof revisions, and tooling setup, extending timelines to 12-14 weeks but delivering unique designs unavailable elsewhere.
+Fully custom-made die-struck law enforcement badgess require artwork creation, proof revisions, and tooling setup, extending timelines to 12-14 weeks but delivering unique designs unavailable elsewhere.

 For comprehensive design guidance, see our complete custom police badges guide covering shape selection, text placement, color choices, and design best practices.